 Class Action Defense and Complex Litigation

 We understand that class actions can pose a significant (sometimes existential) threat to higher education institutions.
 Universities and colleges are particularly vulnerable targets for class actions because of budgetary constraints and tremendous fixed costs.
-We would know: we’ve represented universities in scores of class actions, covering a wide gamut of common law and statutory claims from negligence, to Title IX allegations, to refund demands in the COVID-19 era.
+We would know: we’ve represented over a dozen universities in a multitude of litigations, including scores of class actions, covering a wide gamut of common law and statutory claims from negligence, to Title IX allegations, to refund demands in the COVID-19 era.
+For example, we’ve obtained dismissals on behalf of five colleges and universities across a variety of jurisdictions in tuition and fee refund class actions.
+In other cases, we’ve obtained decisive victories at the motion to dismiss stage which have significantly circumscribed the issues facing these schools.

 Class action defense is a core Quinn Emanuel practice area.
 Our Class Action Practice Group has successfully defended more than 1,000 class actions.
 At any given point we are likely involved in more than 100 active class actions.
 We frequently win by filing compelling, persuasive motions to dismiss or for summary judgment, or by favorable early settlement.
 In those cases that do survive to the certification stage, our team members have a record second to none in defeating class certification.